Colored operads, series on colored operads, and combinatorial generating systems: Colored operads and bud operads

 \subsubsection{Colored syntax trees}

-Unless otherwise specified, we use in the sequel the standard terminology ({\em i.e.}, {\em node}, {\em edge}, {\em root}, {\em parent}, {\em child}, {\em path}, {\em etc.}) about planar rooted trees~\cite{Knu97}.
+Unless otherwise specified, we use in the sequel the standard terminology ({\em i.e.}, \Def{node}, \Def{edge}, \Def{root}, \Def{parent}, \Def{child}, \Def{path}, {\em etc.}) about planar rooted trees~\cite{Knu97}.
 Let $\Ccr$ be a set of colors and $C$ be a $\Ccr$-colored graded collection.
-A {\em $\Ccr$-colored $C$-syntax tree} is a planar rooted tree $\Tfr$ such that, for any $n \geq 1$, any internal node of $\Tfr$ having $n$ children is labeled by an element of arity $n$ of $C$ and, for any internal nodes $u$ and $v$ of $\Tfr$ such that $v$ is the $i$-th child of $u$, $\Out(y) = \In_i(x)$ where $x$ (resp. $y$) is the label of $u$ (resp. $v$).
-In our drawings of trees, the labels of the edges of the trees denote the output and input colors of the labels of their adjacent nodes (see Figure~\ref{fig:example_colored_syntax_tree}).
+A \Def{$\Ccr$-colored $C$-syntax tree} is a planar rooted tree $\Tfr$ such that, for any $n \geq 1$, any internal node of $\Tfr$ having $n$ children is labeled by an element of arity $n$ of $C$ and, for any internal nodes $u$ and $v$ of $\Tfr$ such that $v$ is the $i$-th child of $u$, $\Out(y) = \In_i(x)$ where $x$ (resp. $y$) is the label of $u$ (resp. $v$).
+In our graphical representations of a $\Ccr$-colored $C$-syntax tree $\Tfr$, we write the colors of the leaves of $\Tfr$ below them and the color of the edge exiting the root of $\Tfr$ above it (see Figure~\ref{fig:example_colored_syntax_tree}).